grz0zrg/fsynth/README.md

 #### Sampler ([FAS](https://github.com/grz0zrg/fas) only)

-Granular synthesis with grain start index of 0 and min/max duration of 1/1 can be used to trigger samples as-is like a regular sampler.
+Granular synthesis with grain start index of 0 and min/max duration of the sample duration can be used to trigger samples as-is like a regular sampler.

 #### PM ([FAS](https://github.com/grz0zrg/fas) only)